galexrt/k8s-vagrant-multi-node/README.md

-load-image-node-%              Load local/pulled image into node VM, where `%` is the number of the node. load-image-nodes               Load local/pulled Docker image into all node VMs. preflight                      Run checks and gather variables, used for the the `up` target. start-master                   Start up master VM (automatically done by `up` target). start-nodes                    Create and start all node VMs by utilizing the `node-X` target (automatically done by `up` target). start-node-%                   Start node VM, where `%` is the number of the node.
+load-image-node-%              Load local/pulled image into node VM, where `%` is the number of the node. load-image-nodes               Load local/pulled Docker image into all node VMs. preflight                      Run checks and gather variables, used for the the `up` target. ssh-master                     SSH into the master VM. ssh-node-%                     SSH into a node VM, where `%` is the number of the node. start-master                   Start up master VM (automatically done by `up` target). start-nodes                    Create and start all node VMs by utilizing the `node-X` target (automatically done by `up` target). start-node-%                   Start node VM, where `%` is the number of the node.